 “Faced with this challenge, we got the remote rehabilitation sessions up and running really quickly using the Attend Anywhere system.
 It’s a safe and secure package where the patient at home only needs a smartphone and internet connection for us to be able to connect with them at home.
 It worked really well but it’s limited as we can only have three or four people per session.

 “We’re in the process of introducing the Microsoft Teams platform.
 We can have up to ten people in each class and maintain visuals with that package.
 It makes it even more cost effective for the Trust and more fun and engaging for the patients.”

 Janine O’Rourke, cardiac rehabilitation specialist nurse, said: “After seeing how successful it was, our cardiac rehabilitation team jumped at the chance to run virtual exercise sessions for our patients.

 “Now our patients, many of whom are recovering from serious heart conditions, are able to receive their regular rehabilitation sessions in complete safety while still under our watchful eye.”

-This week is Pulmonary Rehabilitation Week and North Tees and Hartlepool NHS Foundation Trust is proud to announce a customer satisfaction survey showing 95% of our pulmonary rehabilitation patients would be ‘extremely likely’ or ‘likely’ to recommend the service to friends or family.
+This week is Pulmonary Rehabilitation Week.
+And we are proud to announce a customer satisfaction survey showing 95% of our pulmonary rehabilitation patients would be ‘extremely likely’ or ‘likely’ to recommend the service to friends or family.

-Joanne commented: “The remote sessions have been very popular and we are thrilled to see that so many patients find what we’re doing so beneficial, they would recommend us”.
+Joanne commented: “The remote sessions have been very popular.
+And we’re thrilled to see that so many patients find what we’re doing so beneficial, they would recommend us.

 “As well as making them feel safer throughout COVID-19 and providing social interaction, patients have said virtual is more convenient and cheaper than going to a hospital or community venue for their rehab.